tvdboom/ATOM/docs_sources/api/data_cleaning/encoder.md

 - If n_unique > max_onehot, use `encode_type`.

 Also replaces classes with low occurrences with the value 'other' in order to prevent too high cardinality.
 Categorical features are defined as all columns whose dtype.kind not in 'ifu'.
+Will raise an error if it encounters missing values or unknown categories while transforming.

 <table>
 <tr>